Morsmalleo/AhMyth/README.md

 </p>

 #
-This tool is designed with a GUI interface and this makes one of the easiest RATs to use.
+This tool is designed with a GUI interface which makes AhMyth one of the easiest RATs to use.
 With this tool, you can easily log in and gain direct control to an android device.

 #
     AhMyth is designed solely for educational purposes.
 I am not in any way reponsible for any damage or